-Bull terriers have been noted to portray defiance, and will not take commands by force.
+Bull terriers have been noted to portray defiance and will not take commands by force.
 Outdoor activities and playing are some of the things that melt their hearts.
-Bullterriers love their food and hates to run on an empty stomach.
+Bull terriers love their food and hate to run on an empty stomach.
 Their rear is complemented by a slender tail that looks strong.
 The bull Terrier weighs 65 pounds and can stand up to 25 inches.

 The bulldog is also known as the British bulldog.
 This dog displays a distinctively wrinkled face.
-They have a short, smooth coat that is also closely fitting.
+They have a short, smooth coat that is also close-fitting.
 The coat mainly comes in red, white, and brindle.

 Bulldogs can weigh 55 pounds and stands up to 24 inches.

 The bullmastiff has a kind look that will make you fall in love with it automatically.
 The bullmastiff is classified as a working dog.
 Their elegant coat comes in red, fawn, and brindle.